*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Day 3) mountains (Montjuic) and sea (Barceloneta).
 Or other places of your choice!

 Need a visual of everything I’ve mentioned above?
-I’ve mapped out the routes for you according to day.
+Check it out in this Barcelona itinerary map!
+Here you have the exact routes for your three days in Barcelona.
 (It looks like a mess now, but you’ll have to scroll in to see it clearly.)
 And I’ve saved a lot of recommended restaurants, which you’ll see in the orange icons.
 Save this Google Map on your phone:

 Whew!
 Well, there are a few of the best places to visit in Barcelona, Spain!
 Now is 3 days in Barcelona enough?
 I’d say it’s JUST barely enough.
 Any questions?
 Should I make a PDF of this?
 Let me know!
 Leave a comment below!